schauhan/miniature-memory/content/about.md

 In 2019 I built a no-code indicator-based algo trading platform, [Algoniti](https://www.algoniti.com/) for the Indian FinTech market.
 Unfortunately, I had to step away in late-2020 as COVID restricted travel.

+Launching a company has been one of the most rewarding experiences of my career.
+I learnt a TON about building products, and running a business.

 ## :mailbox_with_mail: contact

 chauhan.saransh@gmail.com